soravits/slogo/DESIGN.md

 *Language dropdown* - the user can choose the language from the list that he wants to use for the command line

 *Turtle screen* - the results of the command line execution are displayed in this screen if the command controls the turtle.
-The screen will continue showing the turtle and its movements from more commands until the user clicks ìReset turtleî.
+The screen will continue showing the turtle and its movements from more commands until the user clicks ‚ÄúReset turtle‚Äù.

 *Console* - the results from math operations and non-turtle operations (any operation that prints an answer) are displayed in this space

 *Workspace* - the variables that the users work with are shown; they can also be changed when clicked.
-The Workspace will store all variables until the user clicks ìReset all.î
+The Workspace will store all variables until the user clicks ‚ÄúReset all.‚Äù

 *Background color dropdown* - the users can choose the turtle background color from the list here.